fdesanti/BBHx/README.md

 If you use this software please cite [arXiv:2005.01827](https://arxiv.org/abs/2005.01827), [arXiv:2111.01064](https://arxiv.org/abs/2111.01064), and the associated [Zenodo page](https://zenodo.org/record/5730688#.YaFvRkJKhTY) Please also cite any consituent parts used like the response function or waveforms.
 See the `citation` attribute for each class or docstring for functions for more information.

 ## Installation
-The following instructions are to install this repo in editable mode.
+The following instructions are to install `bbhx` from this repository

 1) First clone this repository locally
 ```